 Groundfloor Review: Is It Legit?

-Real estate investing in the form of crowdfunding is one way you can get a stake in real estate without having to purchase it directly.
+Real estate investing by crowdfunding is one way you can get a stake in real estate without having to purchase it directly.

 We will show you some of the key points you need to know about investing and the debt side of real estate holdings.